Turner-Imaging-Genetics-Lab/Prisoners-Dilemma/README.md

 # Prisoners-Dillema
-You and a friend are in two different cells, the man in leaning on you, what happens next?
+You and a friend are in two different cells and the police have an offer.
+What happens next?